 Moving a regular fridge freezer can seem like a daunting task.
 Moving an American fridge freezer is even harder.
 Here are some tips to help things go smoothly.

 First, plan your route.
 Take measurements of the unit and any door frames, hallways and so on, that the appliance will be carried through.
-Remove anything that will make carrying your fridge freezer along this route more difficult.
+Remove anything that will make carrying your fridge freezer along this route more difficult as a large American fridge freezer is quite cumbersome.
 If you are carrying it past any rough surfaces like garden walls, try and cover these with old towels to avoid scratching the unit.

 When it comes to moving the appliance, ideally it will be moved vertically.
 The best way to do this is to obtain a moving dolly.
 They’re readily available for purchase or rental and will make life a lot easier.
 If you can’t get a hold of one, don’t worry.
 If there’s enough of you, you can try carrying it (though you may want to invest in some lifting straps).
 Remember to bend your knees and keep your back straight when lifting.